Bilt's May Rent Day bonus is here — earn up to 100% bonus Avios points

 Linkedin icon

-Redeeming your points is just as easy, since Bilt partners with 23 travel programs.
-And on the first day of each month, known as "Rent Day," Bilt often boosts transfer and redemption rates to select partners, giving you even more value for your points.
+Bilt partners with 25 top-tier travel programs, allowing you to transfer your points for many exciting travel opportunities.
+And on the first day of each month — known as "Rent Day" — Bilt often boosts transfer and redemption rates to select partners, giving you even more value for your points.

-This March Rent Day promotion is a good one — and the first we've seen from this particular partner.
-With this offer, Bilt members can get up to a 125% bonus when transferring points to Japan Airlines.
+And this May's Rent Day promotion is a good one.
+Bilt members can get up to a 100% bonus when transferring their points to British Airways, Iberia, and Aer Lingus.

 Earning points with Bilt